orgua/universal-android-debloater-UI/README.md

 ## Universal Android Debloater UI

-- GUI for the awesome [UAD](https://gitlab.com/W1nst0n/universal-android-debloater) project
+This Repository offers a GUI for the awesome [UAD-Project](https://gitlab.com/W1nst0n/universal-android-debloater)
-- NOTE: this is a prototype for now
+NOTE: this is a prototype for now

-- runs on python and dearpygui
+### Features:

-- linux, windows and macOS should be supported
+- Linux, Windows and MacOS should be supported
-  - but only windows is tested right now
+  - but only Windows is tested right now
+  - runs on Python and dearpygui
-- should support all android versions
+- should support all versions of Android
   - but only android 10 is tested right now

-- current features:
 - check packages on device against packages known to debloater
 - filter for package-type, keywords, enable-status and remove-recommendation
 - packages can be enabled, disabled, installed and uninstalled
 - save current package data as csv locally
 - auto-save on device
 - resizing windows adapts the table

 ### Installation